Deba951/Heart-Attack-Prediction/readme.md

 The main objective of this project is to create a predictive model that can help identify individuals at a higher risk of heart disease.
 By analyzing a dataset of health parameters, we aim to build accurate models that can assist in early detection and intervention.
 ```

-## Brief Description about the Project
+## Brief Description of the Project

 This project involves the analysis of a dataset containing various health parameters and a binary classification task to predict the presence or absence of heart disease in individuals.
 The project consists of the following major steps:
 ```
-    1. Importing libraries and dataset.
+    1. Importing libraries and datasets.
     2. Data understanding and exploration.
     3. Data preprocessing and cleaning.
     4. Exploratory Data Analysis (EDA) to gain insights into the dataset.